 The towns are located on a relatively steep coast.
 There is only one land route through this area, with the 25-mile (40 km) Amalfi Drive (Strada Statele 163) running from Positano in the west to Vietri Sul Mare in the east.

-The ride has many dramatic drop-offs and cliffs and takes quite a quite to navigate.
+The ride has many dramatic drop-offs and cliffs and takes quite a while to navigate.
 Traffic can be quite fierce as well during the main tourist season in the summer.
 It can be busy even off-season as well.

 Madonna di Lourdes Statue

 After you take in the incredible views from the statue, you’ll drive down into the town of Positano.
-It’s etched into the side of a cliff and almost looks like a painting as you drive into it.
+It’s etched into the side of a cliff and almost looks like a painting as you go into it.

 It’s an incredibly picturesque and beautiful city.
 From the beautiful flowers and vines to gorgeous buildings, it’s such a lovely place to visit.